DeNA/mobilize-ssh/README.md

   * user, sources, and node are optional; cmd is required.
   * specifying user will cause the command to be prefixed with sudo su <user> -c.
     * non-google sources will also be read as the specified user.
+  * git sources can be specified with syntax `git://<domain>/<repo_owner>/<repo_name>/<revision>/<file_path>`.
+    * Accessing private repos requires that you add the Mobilize public key to the repository as a deploy key.
+      * there is no user-level access control for git repositories at this time.
+    * domain defaults to the first one listed, if not included.
+    * revision defaults to HEAD if not included.
   * not specifying node will cause the command to be run on the default node.
   * ssh sources can be specified with syntax `ssh://<node><file_full_path>`.
 If node is omitted, default node will be used.